-Evergreen Elementary School has two wonderful media centers.
-Due to COVID-19 restrictions, the resources in the Media Centers will be distributed to our students through other means than weekly library visits for the time being.
-Reading books aloud at home is one of the most important ways to continue the growth of literacy development and good reading habits.
-Please make sure your child treats library books with care and that they get returned on time.
-You will receive a bill for any books your child loses or damages.
+Oakwood Intermediate School has a wonderful media center for our students to use.
+Encouraging your child to read at home is one of the most important ways you can help to continue the growth of literacy development and good reading habits in your child.
+Please make sure your child returns books on time.
+You may receive a bill for any books your child loses or damages.